henryzzz093/data_pipeline2/README.md

     ```bash
     docker exec -it ms_container bash
     ```
-    and then connected to the MySQL inside the container by using the following:

     After entering the mysql database, you can find the below table inside schema 'henry'.
     ![](images/inside_MySQL.png)
     From this point we have successfully initiated the MySQL database and created all the tables we need for this project.